 According to Whistler he originally sold it to 'Aleco' (Alexander Ionides) for £20.0.0 or £30.0.0.
 1

 It was exhibited and for sale at Goupil's in London in 1895 (cat. no. 12).
 On 24 April 1895 Whistler wrote to David Croal Thomson (1855-1930) about a prospective purchaser, 'You had better tell the gentleman at once that the marine picture ... used to be called as well as I remember: "Sea and Rain".'
-2 In July George Moore (1852-1933) wrote that it the picture, then in the Goupil Gallery, was 'a rare bargain' at £300.0.0.
+2 In July George Moore (1852-1933) wrote that the picture, then in the Goupil Gallery, was 'a rare bargain' at £300.0.0.
 3 Whistler noted that the price was actually 300 gns.
 4 The New York dealer, Edward Guthrie Kennedy (1849-1932), wrote to Whistler in September, 'The "Sea and rain" is very fine.'
 5

 It was probably bought from the Goupil Gallery between 1895 and 1897 by Alexander Young (1828–1907) and sold by him in 1905.
 Mrs Parker, then Miss Watson, finally bought it at the suggestion of Charles Lang Freer (1856-1919), on 15 November 1906, for $9000.
 6 On the death of her husband, it passed under the provisions of Mrs Parker's will to the University of Michigan.

-On 31 March 1867 William Michael Rossetti (1829-1919) saw the paintings that Whistler was considering sending to the RA, and noted, 'I rather recommended him to select the largest of these, which he regards with predilection, of a grey sea and a very grey sky.'
+On 31 March 1867 William Michael Rossetti (1829-1919) saw the paintings that Whistler was considering sending to the Royal Academy of Arts, and noted, 'I rather recommended him to select the largest of these, which he regards with predilection, of a grey sea and a very grey sky.'
 7 It was accepted by the RA, and hung on the lowest level, as Whistler told Lucas Ionides, 'My pictures are pretty well hung at the Academy only on a crowded day cannot be seen because of the crinolines.'
 8

 'Grey sky, gray sea, gray wet sand.
 Some touches of white to indicate breakers, some birds, a figure lightly indicated.
 Materially there is nothing in it, mentally there is an impression of infinite dreariness … if we grant to painting the wider function of awakening or reviving impressions of any kind, and by any means in its power, then such work as this is not only art, but art entirely fulfilling its duties to the world.'
 10